Home Sănătate How does a lack of vitamins and microelements manifest?

 • dryness and flaking of the skin;

-• profuse hair loss;
+• excessive hair loss;

 • poor vision in the dark (night blindness);